decko/work-somewhere-rq/README.md

 # Telephone API

 Telephone is an application that provides an API to manage telephone calls.
-It receives telephone call registries with the state of a call, like, start or stop, timestamp, and others.
+It receives telephone call registries with the state of a call, like, start or stop, timestamps, and others.
 Also, the application consolidate these registries into a call and charge them.

 ## Summary